apacheignite/documentation/sql/sql-performance-and-debugging.md

 [/block]
 There are a few common pitfalls that should be considered when running SQL queries.

-1. If the query is using **OR** operator, then indexes may not be used as expected.
+1. If the query contains an **OR** operator, then indexes may not be used as expected.
 For example, for the query `select name from Person where sex='M' and (age = 20 or age = 30)`, index on field `sex` will be used instead of index on field `age` although the former will result in more rows being selected from the data set.
 As a workaround for this issue, you can rewrite the query with UNION ALL (notice that UNION without ALL will return DISTINCT rows, which will change the query semantics and introduce additional performance penalty).
 For Example:
  `select name from Person where sex='M' and age = 20 UNION ALL select name from Person where sex='M' and age = 30`.

-2. If the query contains **IN** operator, you may face two issues: First, it is impossible to provide variable list of parameters.
+2. If the query contains an **IN** operator, you may face two issues: First, it is impossible to provide variable list of parameters.
 You have to specify the exact list in the query, for example, `where id in (?, ?, ?)`.
 You can not write - `where id in ?` and pass array or collection.
 Second, this query will not use indexes.
 As a workaround to both the problems, you can rewrite the query in the following way: `select p.name from Person p join table(id bigint = ?) i on p.id = i.id`.
 Here you can provide an object array (Object[]) of any length as a parameter and the query will use index on field `id`.
 Note that primitive arrays (int[], long[], etc..) can not be used with this syntax, you can only pass an array of boxed primitives.